chrisdail/talk-product-with-docker/slides.md

 ]
 .right-column[
 - Limited or no Internet Access (Security Reasons)
+  - Depending on customer networks
 - Trusted Sites - Anything you need coming from a site you control (HTTPS)
   - OS Package Updates, etc
-]
+  - Imagine if you depend on npm repository for left-pad ]

 ---